Fantasyeah/Fantasyeah/README.md

 - 👋 Hi, I’m @Fantasyeah
-- 👀 I’m interested in FPGA
+- 👀 I’m interested in FPGA, RISC-V
 - 🌱 I’m currently learning YSYX
 - 📫 How to reach me, I have no idea